2sic/2sxc-docs/2sxc Docs Generator/pages/basics/polymorphism/index.md

 ## WebAPI Polymorphims

 1. Api Controllers are already fully polymorph.
 They can be placed in a subfolder like `[app-root]/live/api/WtfController.cs` and can be accessed using a url with the edition in the name, allowing multiple identically named controllers to be used.
 1. Views are polymorph if you do the view selection manually.
-This means, you can place your views in a subfolder like `[app-root]/live/list.cshtml` and then have an entry-point `[app-root]/list.cshtml` which will choose which edition to use - then using `@RenderPage` to pick that edition.
+This means, you can place your views in a subfolder like `[app-root]/live/list.cshtml` and then have an entry-point `[app-root]/list.cshtml` which will choose which edition to use - then using `@Html.Partial(...)` to pick that edition.
 This is still manual, because we're not sure yet what the perfect implementation is, so we would rather wait before standardizing a bad solution.
 1. Everything that is data (schemas, items, queries, settings and resources) is still one edition only.
 The data model is able to perform multi-edition content-management, but we're not ready yet to provide the UIs etc. for this, as it could lead to confusion, so we'll hold back on this for now.

 ### How to use WebApi Polymorph